The LAPACK Interface

 or'z'

-contains the subdiagonal elements of the unit lower bidiagonal matrix .Raises an
+contains the subdiagonal elements of the unit lower bidiagonal matrix.

 ArithmeticError